Rishabkashyap14/OpenVINO_Lab/docs/source/Console_guide.rst

 Submit a Ticket
 +++++++++++++++

-In case of any issues with the console itself, this option can be used to report a problem with the console directly to the developers of the consolem, whi can then contact you directly for immediate fixes.
+In case of any issues with the console itself, this option can be used to report a problem with the console directly to the developers of the console, who can then contact you directly for immediate fixes.
 Ensure to submit the account number reference in this in order for them to trace your system, found in the profile section explained below.

 My Profile
 ##########